Candice Rialson: Exploitation films

 She was living in Malibu when a neighbor suggested she might be ideal for the lead in a low budget film, Pets (1973).
 Rialson was cast and her career was launched.

 She began to get work on TV appearing in episodes of Shaft, The Magician, Adam's Rib and Maude.

 New World Pictures offered her the lead in a "nurses" picture, Candy Stripe Nurses (1974), produced by Julie Corman.
 This led to a role in another exploitation film, Mama's Dirty Girls (1974) with Gloria Grahame.
 She had a small part in the TV films The Girl on the Late, Late Show (1974) and Guilty or Innocent: The Sam Shephard Murder Case (1975).
 Rialson described her part in the latter as "my usual Candice Rialson role, I flirted with him [star George Peppard] and got on the back of his Harley and said a few short, sweet things."

 Rialson had a small role in The Eiger Sanction (1975) as an art student in college who volunteers to do anything for her professor, played by Clint Eastwood, in return for a good grade.
 She returned to New World to star in Summer School Teachers (1975), also produced by Julie Corman.
 "Candice was a rare combination," said Corman later.
 "She was a good actress and a beautiful girl.
 She had a real flair for comedy.
 She also helped keep a good mood on set which was very important."

 Teri Shwartz offered her the lead in a New World Picture about roller skaters, but she turned it down as she did not want to be in any more "three girl" movies.
 Instead she appeared in one scene in Silent Movie (1976) directed by Mel Brooks, as a nurse who slapped Marty Feldman.
-However her scene ended up being reshot with another actress.
+However, her scene ended up being reshot with another actress.

 Rialson returned to New World to star in Hollywood Boulevard (1976), the directorial debut of Joe Dante and Allan Arkush.

-Her last leading role was in Chatterbox (1977), a film for producer Tom De Simone about a woman with a talking vagina.
+Her last leading role was in Chatterbox (1977), a film for producer Tom DeSimone about a woman with a talking vagina.
 "I didn't know what it was about when I auditioned but I got the picture real quick," said Rialson later.
 Bruce Curtis wanted to sign Rialson to a three picture deal but this fell through.

 Rialson had a bit part in Logan's Run (1976) and had small roles in Moonshine County Express (1977) and Stunts (1978).

-Her final film was the 1978 political thriller Winter Kills (1979) playing a girl who rubs John Huston's crotch.
+Her final film was the political thriller Winter Kills (1979), playing a girl who rubs John Huston's crotch.
 "I never took any of it too seriously," Rialson later said.
 "Everything came easily for me.
 While there were just as talented and knock down gorgeous actresses out there who couldn't even get agents.
 I was getting scripts delivered to my house ...
 I was really busy but I couldn't appreciate that at the time."